 I bought a bag of dog food for Angel Girl, but my main concern was whether she had been spayed and vaccinated.
 After speaking with the man for a few minutes, I was pleasantly surprised to find out that he was aware that his dog needed these basic veterinary services and was trying to make financial arrangements.

-I asked him if he’d had the dog wormed, explaining that puppies are born with worms (not too many people know this), and was again delighted to find out that not only did he know this fact but his friend was taking the dog to the veterinarian that weekend to get worming medication; the vet had also promised to vaccinate Angel Girl at no cost.
+I asked him if he’d had the dog wormed, explaining that puppies are born with worms (not too many people know this) and was again delighted to find out that not only did he know this fact but his friend was taking the dog to the veterinarian that weekend to get worming medication, and the vet had also promised to vaccinate Angel Girl at no cost.

 He was most concerned about the cost of getting his dog spayed.
 For most people, altering their dog is an inconvenient expense; for homeless people, it’s a month’s worth of food.

-Fortunately, many organizations offer free spaying and neutering to homeless people, a fact that Charlie — that was his name — was unaware of.
+Fortunately, many organizations offer free spaying and neutering to homeless people, a fact of which Charlie — that was his name — was unaware.
 I told him about the Sam Simon Foundation, a nonprofit in Southern California that, among other things, runs a free mobile veterinary clinic for low-income and homeless people.

 The incident got me thinking — I really would have liked to have more information to give him.
 The Sam Simon clinic has a first-come, first-served policy, and it can often take several days of arriving first thing in the morning to get a pet altered and vaccinated.